Ringwood

 Ringwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 37.3% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.2%.
-Bachelor degrees are the most prevalent at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.6%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.2% and certificates make up 17.3%.
+Ringwood's educational profile is notable regionally with university qualification rates at 37.3% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.2%.
+Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.6%).
+Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.2% and certificates for 17.3%.

 Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 8.5% in primary, 7.2% in secondary, and 5.5% pursuing tertiary education.
-Ringwood operates a robust network of 10 schools educating approximately 7,017 students, with above-average socio-educational conditions (ICSEA: 1069).
+Ringwood operates a network of 10 schools educating approximately 7,017 students and demonstrates above-average socio-educational conditions (ICSEA: 1069).
 The educational mix includes 3 primary, 6 secondary, and 1 K-12 school.
-Ringwood functions as an education hub, offering 35.5 school places per 100 residents – significantly higher than the regional average of 15.5 – attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+The area functions as an education hub with 35.5 school places per 100 residents, significantly higher than the regional average of 15.5, attracting students from surrounding communities.

 Frequently Asked Questions - Education